 After completing the application and gathering all required fees, photos, and documents together, you can mail out the application to USCIS.
 It generally takes a few weeks to receive the mailed notices of receipt for your application.
 About a month after filing, you should receive a notice for fingerprints to be taken at the local field office.
 You may also receive notices in the future for requests to submit additional documentation.
 Finally, an interview notice will come about 8-10 months after you first submitted the application.

 Prepare for the Marriage-Based Interview

 You and your spouse will both be required to attend the interview.
 On the notice itself, it will list many documents to prepare for you and your spouse to bring to the interview.
-Important documents to include are proof of co-mingling of financial assets such as joint bank. billing statements, and jointly-filed tax returns.
+Important documents to include are proof of the co-mingling of financial assets such as a joint bank. billing statements, and jointly-filed tax returns.
 An attorney can help to prepare you on what documents to bring and what the interview will be like.
 Be prepared to be asked the same questions you answered on your initial application forms and also answer questions related to your marriage in order to prove the validity of your relationship.

 Await the Decision

 Sometimes right after the interview, the officer may state your case can be approved and to expect the green card in the mail in 2-3 weeks.
-Other times, the officer will need more time to review the case and update you accordingly via final decision in the mail.
+Other times, the officer will need more time to review the case and update you accordingly via the final decision in the mail.
 Another outcome could be a request by the officer for additional documents and/or information via a mailed letter request after the interview.
 In this case, it becomes especially important to seek the advice of an immigration attorney to ensure your response to their request is satisfactory.
 Contact our Portland Immigration Lawyer to schedule your consultation today!